How to Change a Keg: Transform Your Tap Skills

 Next, remove the plastic sealant at the top of keg, where you will fix the coupler.
 Still, you can apply a non-rinse sanitizer after removing the sealant to help eliminate bacteria.
 After sanitizing, line up the groves on the coupler and the keg connector.
 Next, twist the coupler one-and-a-half clockwise and depress its handle until it clicks into position.

 After attaching the coupler to the keg, turn on the gas.
 Next, bleed the fob detector by opening the bleed valve until beer fills the chamber.
-As the chamber fills, the flow should rise to the top.
-If it does not, use the button at the base to release it and ensure it is left in the down position (Dispense Mode).
+As beer the chamber fills, the flow should rise to the top.
+If it does not, use a button at the base to release it and ensure it is left in the down position (Dispense Mode).
 That is it.
 You have successfully changed your keg.

 What to Do After Changing a Keg